flutter/flutter/docs/about/The-Engine-architecture.md

 loops) for the Flutter engine.
 The embedder gives the Flutter engine task runners for the threads it manages.
 In addition to the threads managed by the embedder for the engine, the Dart VM also has its own thread pool.
-Neither the Flutter engine or the embedder have any access to the threads in this pool.
+Neither the Flutter engine nor the embedder have any access to the threads in this pool.

 ### Task Runner Configuration